Jimmy Gaudreau: Country Store

 Gaudreau formed Country Store in 1973 with Keith Whitley (guitar), Carl Jackson (banjo), and Bill Rawlings (bass).
 Later, Jackson was replaced by Jimmy Arnold, and Whitley was replaced by Chris Stifel.
 They recorded two albums and broke up in 1975.

 J. D. Crowe and the New South

 Gaudreau was also a member of J. D. Crowe and the New South, with Keith Whitley, Bobby Slone (fiddle), and Mike Gregory (bass).

 Spectrum

 From 1979 through 1981, Gaudreau was a member of Spectrum with banjoist Béla Fleck and bassist Mark Schatz.
 They recorded two albums for Rounder Records: Too Hot To Handle (1982) and Live In Japan (1983).
 After this, Gaudreau returned to the Country Gentlemen for his second stint.

 Tony Rice Unit

-In 1985, Gaudreau was a member of the Tony Rice Unit for 11 years.
+Beginning in 1985, Gaudreau was a member of the Tony Rice Unit for 11 years.
 Besides Rice and Gaudreau, the Unit included Wyatt Rice (guitar), Ronnie Simpkins (bass), and Rickie Simpkins (fiddle).
 Gaudreau looked for other opportunities when Rice's vocal problems hinted at an end to the band.